-Hugh MacPherson works as a Senior Research Fellow in the Department of Health Sciences, University of York, and Clinic Director at the York Clinic for Integrated Healthcare, York, UK.
+Hugh MacPherson is a Professor-elect at the Department of Health Sciences, University of York, and Clinic Director at the York Clinic for Integrated Healthcare, York, UK.

 Unanticipated insights (January 2016)

 Research into acupuncture has had ripple effects beyond the field of acupuncture.
 This paper identifies five exemplars to illustrate that there is tangible evidence of the way insights gleaned from acupuncture research have informed biomedical research, practice, or policy.
 Read more in a paper by Hugh MacPherson and colleagues.